Cheap broadband for Africa happening in Rwanda

 All of the pieces were already there.
 The Livelines

-offers control over how Firefox handles detected RSS
+extension offers control over how Firefox handles detected RSS

 feeds, and Thunderbird is a pretty decent feed reader.
 But for some